Azure/azure-sdk/docs/golang/design.md

 Go groups related types in a package.
 In Go, the package should be named `az<service>`, where `<service>` is the service name represented as a single word.

-{% include requirement/MUST id="golang-namespace-prefix" %} start the package with `az` to indicate an Azure client package.
+{% include requirement/MUST id="golang-package-prefix" %} start the package with `az` to indicate an Azure client package.

-{% include requirement/MUST id="golang-namespace-pkgname" %} construct the package name with all lowercase letters (uppercase letters, hyphens and underscores are not allowed).
+{% include requirement/MUST id="golang-package-name" %} construct the package name with all lowercase letters (uppercase letters, hyphens and underscores are not allowed).
 For example, the Azure Key Vault package would be named `azkeyvault` and the Azure blob storage package would be named `azblob`.

-{% include requirement/MUST id="golang-namespace-registration" %} register the chosen package name with the [Architecture Board].
+{% include requirement/MUST id="golang-package-registration" %} register the chosen package name with the [Architecture Board].
 Open an issue to request the package name.
-See the [registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.
+See the [registered package list](registered_namespaces.html) for a list of the currently registered packages.

 ## Directory Structure - TODO: update